HenrikSamuelsson/C_Plus_Plus_Primer/Definitions.md

 **built-in type** Type defined by the language itself, common examples are bool, char, int, double.
 C
 -
+**capture list** Part of a lambda expression that specifies if and how one or more variables can be used by the lambda.
 **cerr** Standard output stream for errors.
 Will often have the same destination as cout.
 **character string literal** Term sometimes used as synonym for string literal.
 **clog** Standard output stream for logging.
 Can for example report events in the program execution to a log file.